GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If the soil is completely dry, less fertile, and doesn’t hold any water; you may need to water the plant once every 2/3 days.
 The drainage system of your pot also plays a significant role.
 If the pot drains faster, you will need to water your plants more frequently or vice versa.

 As with other succulents, snake plants can live for long days without water.
-Mature plant can store water in leaves, roots, and rhizomes, which ensures they survive without water for longer periods.
+A mature plant can store water in leaves, roots, and rhizomes, which ensures they survive without water for longer periods.

 If you are planning to leave the plant alone for long, then do a deep watering before leaving it.
 Deep watering will surely reduce its chance of dying at a significant rate.